Fajardo, Puerto Rico: Tourism

 Fajardo is a tourist destination, especially among local tourists, because of its seafood, hotels, closeness to the small islands of Palomino, Icacos and Palominito, and the many daily trips that are available to Vieques and Culebra, both by boat and by the four airlines that served Fajardo Airport (now closed): Air Culebra, Air St. Thomas, Isla Nena Air and Vieques Air Link.

 Fajardo has 46 beaches.
-Fajardo's beaches are bounded by calm, clear water ideal for snorkeling.
-Seven Seas Beach offers plentiful water sports facilities, offshore points for sailing, snorkeling and plenty of scuba diving.
+Seven Seas Beach is one of the municipality's better-known coastal recreation areas and is used for activities including swimming, snorkeling, sailing, and scuba diving.

 Fajardo is also home to one of the few Bioluminescent Lagoons in the world.
 Nightly trips are offered by kayak by local companies who give educational tours.

 Landmarks and places of interest

 To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
 The Fajardo page lists Reserva Natural de Las Cabezas de San Juan, Cayo Icacos, and Hacienda Chocolat, as places of interest.